 Guests love to take pictures and videos during the ceremony.
 However, in their enthusiasm to get good pictures, they disturb the solemnity and flow of the various rituals.
 So, please tell them to take pictures discretely.
 The photographer and the cameraman should not interfere with the proceedings and by no means enter the Mandap for close-ups!

-18. Understand the limitations of outdoor venues and plan accordingly.
+18. Understand the limitations of outdoor and or special wedding venues and plan accordingly.

 19. Do hire a DJ who understands Hindu weddings.

-Yes, it is your wedding and the bride and groom should have maximum say in the planning the dates, venue, etc. However, please also look at your plans from the point of view of the guests such as their travel, comfort, accommodations, parking and convenience!
+Yes, it is your wedding and the bride and the groom should have maximum say in the planning the dates, venue, etc. However, please also look at your plans from the point of view of the guests such as their travel, comfort, accommodations, parking and convenience!
 Be considerate of others who are coming to bless and witness your marriage!

 It is very common among Indians to skip the ceremony due to one or other reason and attend only the reception!

 This is rather improper from my point of view!
-The reason you invite guests is for them to bless the couple and witness the marriage ceremony.
+The reason you invite guests is for them to bless the couple and witness the marriage ceremony ; not just to socialize!